awsdocs/amazon-workdocs-user-guide/doc_source/sync_client_help.md

 File uploads and downloads that are in progress when you close the sync application are automatically resumed the next time you log in\.

 You can add, remove, or modify files while offline and these changes will be updated to your Amazon WorkDocs repository when the sync client connects the next time\.
+When you edit a file, your changes are synced to Amazon WorkDocs as a new file version\.

 To see the upload and sync status of your files, choose the Amazon WorkDocs icon in the status notification tray on your computer\.
 You also see a list of recently synced files as well as when it was synced\.